mblayman/homeschool/docs/faq.rst

-As much as it would be amazing for a tool to understand your homeschool and comletely build a course curriculum for you, that's not really feasible.
+As much as it would be amazing for a tool to understand your homeschool and completely build a course curriculum for you, that's not really feasible.